-Of small businesses in the informal sector are owned by women(1)
+Of small businesses in the

 Despite women owning 80% of small businesses in the informal sector, women entrepreneurs continue to face barriers associated with accessing credit and business investments.

 Recognising these challenges, Ghana has introduced a new Digital Financial Services (DFS) Policy, which not only prioritises overcoming challenges associated with financial access for women, but also focuses on strengthening digitisation and capital access for women-led businesses.